 If you're interested in benefiting from the potential entourage effect when combining THC and CBD, begin with high-CBD/low-THC cannabis products.
 Check the ratio of CBD to THC, expressed on the label as something like 10:1, 5:1, 1:1, etc. It may take a bit of experimentation to find the ratio you prefer.
 It's possible that CBD works better for some uses, and some people, in conjunction with THC.

 Be careful about which direction the ratio goes though.
 Cannabis high in THC and low in CBD may be even more intoxicating than THC alone, according to an Australianstudy.

 Will CBD oil with trace amounts of THC influence a drug test?

-While there isn't necessarily a guarantee that the trace amounts of THC in CBD oil won't show up on a drug test, drug testing guidelines for the federal workplace now include a cutoff value to avoid a positive test for trace amounts of THC.
-Though different types of drug tests vary in their thresholds of THC detection, it's highly unlikely that any of them will pick up trace amounts.
-If you want to be completely sure that your CBD oil won't result in a positive drug test, seek out raw CBD oil, CBD distillate, or other pure-CBD products.
+While there isn't necessarily a guarantee that the trace amounts of THC in CBD oil won't show up on a drug test, you really don't need to worry about it.
+If you want to be completely sure that your CBD oil won't result in a positive drug test, seek out raw CBD oil, CBD distillate, or other pure CBD products.